karrla/gitbook/tolatables_importing.md

 TolaTables is continuously updating as resources permits; please see known issues that we are working on at the bottom.

-##Import, Push, Pull and Merge Options (as of June 2016)**
+####Import, Push, Pull and Merge Options

-AS of June 2016 when you choose Import Data you have four options to import your data.
+As of June 2016 when you choose Import Data you have four options to import your data.
 Either the universal format of CSV, Google Sheet a JSON feed or directly from Ona.
 If you have your data in Excel, simply save it as a CSV file format before importing it to TolaTables.

 ![](images/import_matrix.png)